-Before you take a long trip abroad as a green card holder, there is some housekeeping you need to do so that you can return to the United States without much trouble.
-In order to keep your immigration status, you'll need to make it clear to the U.S. government that you are not abandoning your status as a permanent resident of the United States.
+Before you take a long trip abroad as a green card holder, you need to do some things to ensure you can return to the United States without trouble.
+To keep your immigration status, you'll need to make it clear to the U.S. government that you are not abandoning your status as a permanent U.S. resident.
 One way to do this is to apply for a re-entry permit before your long trip outside of the United States.
 This article is a one-stop guide to everything you should know about re-entry permits for green card holders.
 You'll learn what a re-entry permit is, who needs it, how to get it, and other travel considerations.

 A re-entry permit is an official U.S. travel document.
-Lawful permanent residents (“LPRs” or green card holders) who plan to take long trips abroad must first obtain a valid re-entry permit.
+Lawful permanent residents (also called LPRs or green card holders) who plan to take long trips abroad must first obtain a valid re-entry permit.
 With a re-entry permit, traveling green card holders can maintain their U.S. residence without risking their immigration status.

 People with permanent resident cards (or green cards) must maintain a continuous residence in the United States, so the U.S. government does not permit lengthy trips abroad without proper documentation.
 When a green card holder travels abroad for over a year, the U.S. government may revoke their permanent residence status.